Treatment of Stage III B - IV Non-Small Cell Lung Cancer

-Rarely some patients with advanced NSCLC have cancer that can be treated with surgery or radiation therapy however systemic therapy with precision cancer medicines, immunotherapy or chemotherapy has become the mainstay of treatment for most patients.
+Rarely some patients with advanced NSCLC will have cancer that can be treated with surgery or radiation therapy however systemic therapy with precision cancer medicines, immunotherapy or chemotherapy is the mainstay of treatment for most patients.

-Checkpoint inhibitors are one kind of immunotherapy that has clearly improved the treatment of NSCLC.
+Checkpoint inhibitors are one kind of immunotherapy that has improved the treatment of NSCLC and become the initial standard treatment for individuals without an identifiable mutation.
 Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD-L1 are proteins that inhibit certain types of immune responses, allowing cancer cells to evade detection and attack by certain immune cells in the body.
-A checkpoint inhibitor can block the PD-1 and PD-L1 pathway and enhance the ability of the immune system to fight cancer.
-By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the lung cancer cells.2Overall two thirds of lung cancer patients have some expression of PD-1, and one third are “high expressers” meaning over 50% of the tested tumor expresses PD-1.
-Keytruda® (pembrolizumab) and other checkpoint inhibitors appear superior to chemotherapy in patients with advanced NSCLC and clinical studies have demonstrated that patients with higher levels of the PD-L1 ligand tend to achieve greater benefit from treatment with compared to those with lower levels of PD-L1.
-A diagnostic test to measure the level of PD-L1 is available.1,2,3,4,5,6
+Checkpoint inhibitors block the PD-1 and PD-L1 pathway and enhance the ability of the immune system to fight cancer.
+By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the lung cancer cells.(2)

 Currently available checkpoint inhibitors: